wirt-ee/wirt-ee.github.io/docs/logbook/bobcat-to-caracal/index.md

 # OpenStack Bobcat to Caracal

-Context: the same estate as the [LXB to OVN migration](../lxb-to-ovn/index.md) (antelope then) — three weeks after [Antelope to Bobcat](../antelope-to-bobcat/index.md), the next step of the same sprint: Bobcat → Caracal, openstack-ansible `stable/2024.1`, tag 29.2.3, in place.
+Context: the same environment as the [LXB to OVN migration](../lxb-to-ovn/index.md) (antelope then) — three weeks after [Antelope to Bobcat](../antelope-to-bobcat/index.md), the next step of the same sprint: Bobcat → Caracal, openstack-ansible `stable/2024.1`, tag 29.2.3, in place.
 Followed by [Caracal to Dalmatian](../caracal-to-dalmatian/index.md) the next spring.
 The note file also carries Zed-era leftovers from earlier cycles; they are marked as such at the end.
 Names, addresses and endpoint names genericized.

 ## The decision before the run